taybro23/Read-It-MS3/README.md

 -	To be able to edit and delete reviews posted.
 -	Search the site to find other reviews.
 -	For the review information to be clear and concise.
+-   Keep a record of books they are interested in.
 -	Find links where they can purchase the books.
 -	To be provided with contact information and social links.
 -	Once finished, to securely log out of the site.